California Colorectal Cancer Coalition

 Specific Needs

-• Support for C4 Community Grants: Each increment of $15,000 supports one health system to focus on improving access to care for a year, beginning at education and screening, for colorectal cancer.
+• Support for C4 Community Grants: Each increment of $15,000 supports 1 health system to focus on improving access to care for a year, beginning at education and screening, for colorectal cancer.
+This program has currently distributed $885,435 in small grants to 91 health systems.
 Outcomes are typically related to improvements in screening rates as reported to the federal government.
-Efforts also promote improvements in stage of diagnosis that have better long term outcomes if cancer is present.
+Efforts also promote improvements in the stage of diagnosis (lower stage, earlier in cancer development) that have better long term outcomes if cancer is present.

-• Bringing the Screen Your Gut - Save Your Butt (SYGSYB) 5k to Sacramento: Our successful SYGSYB-San Diego is ready to expand to Sacramento to bring awareness and community outreach to the Sacramento region.
-Each race costs approximately $25,000 to host, with any proceeds raised beyond this being used in support of the C4 Community Grants program.
+• Bringing the Screen Your Gut - Save Your Butt (SYGSYB) race to NorCal: Our successful SYGSYB-San Diego is ready to expand to NorCal, bringing awareness and community outreach to the Sacramento region.
+We are also expanding the race distance options, including a 1mi walk, and timed 5k and 10k runs.
+The NorCal race will be on the UC Davis Campus on Sunday, May 17, 2026.

-• Sacramento Regional Colorectal Cancer Roundtable: C4 in collaboration with the CA Department of Public Health/CA Dialogue on Cancer and the American Cancer Society hosted an annual roundtable that focused on regional best practices within the major health systems and community clinics in the 5-county region.
-Covid-19 disrupted these meetings but C4 wants to resurrect this roundtable in the odd years (the even years will focus on the Western CRC Consortium Conference - hosted in 2024 at UC Davis).
+• Sacramento Regional Colorectal Cancer Health Systems Conference: C4 in collaboration with the CA Department of Public Health/CA Dialogue on Cancer and the American Cancer Society hosted an annual roundtable that focused on regional best practices within the major health systems and community clinics in the 5-county region.
 The most recent roundtable was held in 2019 and drew 28 organizations from 5 counties to share best practices and challenges to access to CRC care.
-Approximate cost to host the roundtable is $5,000.
+Covid-19 disrupted these meetings; C4 wants to evolve this event into a Conference in 2027 and all odd years going forward.
+Est. Cost $15,000.

 • C4 customized community outreach materials that are culturally and linguistically appropriate.
-In particular, the very concerning rise in early onset colorectal cancer cases, in particular for those under 45 and below the average risk starting screening age, suggest messaging to both community members and physicians caring for these patients needs to be improved so early warning signs are appropriately followed up.
-C4 has the expertise to develop the content but printing for outreach (patients and physicians) can be costly.
-Estimated cost: $10,000.
+In particular, the concerning rise in early onset colorectal cancer cases, specifically for those under 45, before screening is recommended, suggests messaging to both community members and physicians caring for these patients needs to be improved so early warning signs are appropriately followed up.
+C4 has the expertise to develop the content but design and printing for outreach (patients and physicians) can be costly.
+Estimated cost: $6,000.

-• Videographer: C4 is in the process of establishing a new Community Advisory Council composed of CRC patients, survivors, advocates, and caregivers to provide the community voice to the goals of C4.
-We want to capture their stories to better engage at the community level through video stories, given the size of CA and how many get their health information through video.
+• Videos & Production team: C4 has established a new Community Advisory Council, C4 Unfiltered, composed of CRC patients, survivors, advocates, and caregivers working to provide a community voice to the goals of C4.
+We want to capture their experiences to better engage the community through video stories with the intent of having meaningful statewide impact.
 Estimated cost: $25,000.

 Giving Activity